AxionCompany/functions/README.md

 ---

-## Why we built Oxian Functions
+## Why we built Oxian.js
-Oxian Functions was developed by Oxian Company, a custom software development company.
+Oxian.js was developed by Oxian Company, a custom software development company.
 The main motivation behind creating this framework was to facilitate the development process for our projects, which predominantly use the JavaScript ecosystem for both frontend and backend development.

 In many cases, traditional tools seemed unnecessarily complex or required extensive configuration for relatively simple tasks.
 We wanted a solution that would allow developers to build full-stack applications quickly, without the overhead of managing build tools, bundlers, or complex deployment setups.

 We aim to provide a more streamlined development experience while maintaining the flexibility to handle complex requirements as applications grow.
-The focus on 'isolated processes' and the N+2 port requirement in Oxian Functions are (albeit different) inspired by Deno Deploy's architecture, which ensures fast, isolated, and efficient execution of code.
+The focus on 'isolated processes' and the N+2 port requirement in Oxian.js are (albeit different) inspired by Deno Deploy's architecture, which ensures fast, isolated, and efficient execution of code.

 **Our philosophy:**

-We chose Deno as the foundation for Oxian Functions because it offers:
+We chose Deno as the foundation for Oxian.js because it offers:
 - **Modern JavaScript**: Full support for ES Modules, TypeScript, and modern JS features out of the box
 - **Security by default**: Permissions-based security model
 - **No node_modules**: Direct import from URLs eliminates dependency management headaches
 - **Web Standards**: Built on web platform APIs that developers already know

 We believe that developers should spend more time creating and less time configuring.
-Oxian Functions simplifies the development process by providing a unified environment for writing backend and front-end code, with automatic routing and rendering, but still - all of it as isolated processes.
-With Oxian Functions, you can build full-stack applications quickly and efficiently, without the overhead of managing dependencies, build tools, routes, boilerplates, etc. Less configuration, more coding - that's the Oxian way.
+Oxian.js simplifies the development process by providing a unified environment for writing backend and front-end code, with automatic routing and rendering, but still - all of it as isolated processes.
+With Oxian.js, you can build full-stack applications quickly and efficiently, without the overhead of managing dependencies, build tools, routes, boilerplates, etc. Less configuration, more coding - that's the Oxian way.

 ---